zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 #### How the Gateway resolves authentication

-The Gateway resolves authetication by authenticating against an endpoint through the following process:
+ When sending a request to a service with a client certificate, the Gateway performs the following process to resolve authentication:

 * The client calls the service endpoint through API ML Gateway with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.